roytwu/Tut_oop_cat1/README.md

 ## class_oop
 This is a project about implementing class in C++.
-1. **class_basic** -- Creating a class called "cat", which different cats can be named.
+1. **class_basic** -- Creat a class called "cat", which different cats can be named.
 And these cats can have different actions/mood defined as objects constructor & destructor
 2. **inheritance** -- Creat a super-class animal and its few child classes
+3. **static** -- illustrtate the use of static memebers of class

 ## vector
 The project is about how to use the vector container in C++